tae898/erc/Datasets/README.md

 ### Clean the datasets

-Run the bash script by
+Run the shell script by

 ```
 bash scripts/clean.sh